lashoun/upgraded-fefates-randomizer/README.md

     - Raijinto: gives Skl+3 instead of Str+4, range 1
     - Siegfried: gives Def+2 instead of Def+4, range 1
     - Enemy royals have "Sacred weapons+" (Raijinto+/Siegfried+/Fujin Yumi+/Brynhildr+) with buffed Mt (15), and Raijinto+ and Siegfried+ keep 1-2 range and their original buffs (Str/Def +4)
-- Wakizashi, Spear, Tomahawk and Battering Club are now 1-2 range
+- Wakizashi, Spear, Tomahawk and Battering Club are now 1-2 range, but have -10 Hit and -10 Avo
+- All hidden weapons that were not Bronze / Iron / Steel / Silver have -2 Mt and -20 Hit, and all stat debuffs are decreased by 1
 - Silver weapons no longer self-debuff, but instead give -10 Avo, -2 Def/Res and -3 eff.
 Spd in enemy phase
     - Enemies have "Silver Weapons+" which do not have any of the aforementioned maluses
 - Beaststones+ and Dragonstones+ now halve Str/Mag until the end of the next fight